 Bias Against Probable Foresight

 From a Three Ps perspective, folks who hold this view understand foresight as only two thirds (possible and preferable) of what it truly is.
 Both their ability to affect change and the case they can make for the value of foresight are seriously weakened as a result.
 From an evo devo perspective this view is even more damaging.
 In living systems, predictable developmental processes, few though they are, are equally as important as unpredictable evolutionary ones in keeping the system adaptive.
 In many ways, each process acts in opposition to and balances the other.
-So a person who ignores the predictable in an evo devo universe may be missing only 5% of its features, but they are missing predictable processes, trends, constraints, and emergences that are equally important to its evolutionary ones.

 We’ve all been guilty of believing, sometimes firmly, that most of what is relevant to our clients is intrinsically unpredictable.
 We can appreciate the advances of science and statistics to date, but we often don’t trust that the application of scientific and analytical methods, including modeling, data collection, hypothesis testing, and forecasting, will reveal important probable and actionable futures for our clients.
 We may be happy to propose options, consider alternatives, and help surface motivating goals, visions, and preferences, especially if such thinking styles fit our strengths.
 If we have insufficient interest in helping them see probable futures, and this aspect of our practice suffers.
 Assessing the most probable future, and using any kind of quantitative process, often just seems too hard, especially if our training and culture have failed to educate us in such methods.